East Fife G.W.F.C.

 East Fife Girls and Women's Football Club are a Scottish women's football team based in the Fife coastal town of Leven.
 The team, established in 2000, were originally named Kirkland Ladies and changed to East Fife Ladies in 2002.
-They currently compete in the Scottish Women's Football League First Division (North).
+They currently compete in the SWPL 2 the second tier of Scottish Women's football.

 East Fife won the SWFL North in 2016 and were promoted to the SWPL 2.
 The team finished in 7th place out of 8 teams in the SWPL 2 in 2017 and were relegated back into the SWFL North for the 2018 season.
 Following the completion of the 21/22 season East wife finished 2nd in the SWFL championship north and won the play off final winning promotion to the SWPL 2 for the season 22/23.

 Youth

 The club has an ever expanding youth system with teams at Under 8, Under 10, Under 12, Under 14, Under 16's & Under 19's.

 All of the clubs youth teams have an emphasis on developing young players as well as encouraging football to be played the way it should be.